-The 8th Annual IEEE International Conference on Wireless for Space and Extreme Environments (WISEE 2020) will be held on October 12 to 14, 2020 as scheduled in VIRTUAL format due to COVID19 health risks and travel restrictions.
-Health and safety of our participants is our top priority.
-The peer reviewed technical papers will still be submitted to IEEE Xplore for archiving.
-Online interactive networking sessions will be held to promote discussions and collaborations.
-Selected papers will be invited to publish an extended version in IEEE Journal of RFID Special Issue.
+The 8th Annual IEEE International Conference on Wireless for Space and Extreme Environments (WISEE 2020) was held on October 12 to 14, 2020 in VIRTUAL format due to COVID19 health risks and travel restrictions.
+Online interactive networking sessions were held to promote discussions and collaborations.
+We had 184 registered attendees.

 Spaceflight involves critical sensing and communication in extreme environments such as planetary surfaces, space vehicles, and space habitats.
 The many challenges faced in space sensing and communication are extremely diverse and overlap significantly with those found in many terrestrial examples of extreme environments such as extreme hot or cold locations, extreme high- or low-pressure environments, critical control loops in aircraft and nuclear power plants, high-speed rotating equipment, oil/gas pipelines and platforms, etc. All of these environments pose significant challenges for radio-frequency or optical wireless sensing and communication and will require the application of a broad range of state of the art technologies in order to generate reliable and cost effective solutions.
 Although the specific challenges vary significantly from the environment to environment, many of the solutions offered by sensing, communication, and statistical signal processing technologies can be applied in multiple environments, and researchers focusing on space applications can benefit greatly from understanding the problems encountered and solutions applied in alternative environments.